Tanaka878/Banking/README.md

 # Code that simulates the banking activities supporting paying bills, buying airtime, bank transfers among other things online.
-Its still work in progress!!!!
+I have decided to shift the project to a fullstack and here is the link to the hosted full-stack project : https://front-end-gray-one.vercel.app/